hmanchev/ui5-uiveri5/docs/config.md

 The remote connection could use pass over http proxy server specified in _seleniumAddressProxy_.
 If not specified, it will try to start local webdriver and download a correct version if not already available.
 By default an automatically resolved free port is used for the locally started webdriver, it could be overwritten by _seleniumPort_ configuration.
-By providing _seleniumHost_ you could specify the local IP/hostname that should be used for opening the connection, this could be useful in some network configuration.
 By default a selenium jar is started that controls the local webdriver.
 If _useSeleniumJar_ with false value is provided, the selenium jar will be skipped and local webdriver will be started directly.
 This could be useful when more fine-grained configurations to the webdriver are necessary.

 ###### In some specific network cases(e.g. multi homed machines), starting webdriver locally may fail with timeout.
 The timeout is caused by the fact that selenium by default binds to first/primary IP.
 But if the machine has several IPs like in the case of VPN the webdriver tries to connect to some of the other adresses and never succeeds.
-The workaround for this case is to set the seleniumHost parameter to localhost. ######
+The workaround for this case is to set the _loopback_ parameter to _true_. ######

 #### Automatic download of webdrivers and selenium
 When local webdriver execution is required, the tool tries to download the correct version of selenium jar,